tweag/nickel/notes/overriding.md

    `let x = val1 & val2 in builtins.seq x (x & (val3 | merge func))`?

-   In some way, we would like to have a call-by-name semantics rather than a call-by-value.
-But in the case of record fields, overriding had to solve the same problem of remembering the original expression along an evaluated version.
+   In some way, we would like to have a call-by-name semantics rather than a call-by-need.
+In the case of record fields, overriding has to solve the same problem of remembering an original expression along an evaluated version.
 If we allow custom merge annotations only on record fields, it is possible to always recover the original merge AST (abstract syntax tree) and interpret it with the custom merge function as wanted.
-This may prove a bit tricky to implement in practice, for the merge expression `val1 & val2` may be obfuscated by some program transformations or evaluation artifacts, but clearly doable.
+This may prove a bit tricky to implement in practice, for the merge expression `val1 & val2` may be obfuscated by some program transformations or evaluation artifacts, but doable.

 3. A more extreme take is to do as in 2., but generalize it to every term: a merge expression would behave like a lazy datatype `Merge(t1,t2)` with respect to evaluation.
-Evaluating it would amount to auto-apply `eval :
-   Merge(t1,t2) -> t1 & t2`, which wouldn't mess the original top-level thunk
-   `Merge(t1,t2)`.
-This is exactly how default value are currently handled for example.
+Evaluating it would amount to automatically apply `eval : Merge(t1,t2) -> t1 & t2`, which wouldn't erase the original top-level thunk `Merge(t1,t2)`.
+This is exactly how default value are currently handled, for example.
 Doing so, we don't need to restrict custom merge functions to record fields.
-This incurs an additional cost though, of remembering all the AST of merge expressions.
+This incurs an additional cost though, of remembering all the ASTs of merge expressions.

 I propose to adopt solution 2., as it is probably sufficient in the vast